CrossRef/event-data-user-guide/docs/sources/web.md

 ## Evidence Record

-The Evidence Record contains obserations of type `content-url` which correspond to every URL visited.
+The Evidence Record contains observations of type `content-url` which correspond to every URL visited.

 ## Edits / Deletion